FranK1308/MasterThesis/README.md

 # Diplomski
 Codes used in my master thesis

-**requirements.txt** holds all the packages needed to run the code
+**requirements.txt** holds all the packages needed to run the code.

 **Removing_self_energies.py** is a script that strips the energy of molecules down so only the bonding energy remains.

 The folder **"ani1ccx"** contains all the necessary codes to train the neural network with only one type of data.

-The folder **"comb"** contains all the necessary codes to train the neural network with multiple types of data.
+The folder **"combined"** contains all the necessary codes to train the neural network with multiple types of data.

 Both folders contain similar files: